eliranwong/ChromeOSLinux/README.md

 2) Right-click "My Files" > Share folder with Linux > OK

-3) Launch Linux "nautilus", add a bookmark to /mnt/chromeos/MyFiles, so that "My Files" appears on nautilus side bar.
+3) Launch Linux "pcmanfm" or "pcmanfm-qt", go to /mnt/chromeos/, right-click "MyFiles" to add a bookmark, so that "My Files" appears on pcmanfm side bar.

 4) To add an alias for use with commands: